express-in-code-game/excode-design/as-vscode-extention.md

 - what are the tooling implications though?
     - simple: system can me made work (with files and everything - EVERYTHING), just without the REPL
     - and this is toatally fine and superb, as it can be cleanly added/developed later

+## yes, server and browser tab, best design and user experience

+- see above and project talk # 4 on project's youtube channel